 Once the basics are stable, iterate weekly on clarifiers and ranking signals based on real transcripts, not assumptions.

-How do I prevent hallucinated product specs?
+How do I prevent hallucinated product specs in an AI recommendation chatbot?